Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 Sleep deprivation goes hand-in-hand with burnout.
 Long-term lack of sleep can lead to a drop in brain cells and a “thinning out” of our brain’s grey matter—the stuff in our brain that allows us to critically think and make decisions.

-If work anxiety is making it hard to “switch off”, you may be having low quality sleep.
+If you're finding it increasingly hard to “switch off”, you may be having low quality sleep.
 According to the National Sleep Foundation, we should be aiming for 7-9 quality hours of sleep per night.
 To help make this possible, you can:

 • Avoid all stimulants (energy drinks, coffee, alcohol, etc.) 4-6 hours before bed